 The Car Connection Cadillac CT6 Overview

-The Cadillac CT6 takes over the top spot in GM's luxury-sedan lineup.
-Overlapping the slightly smaller CTS in price and some might say, style, the CT6 is intended to be an alternative to vehicles like the Mercedes-Benz E-Class and BMW 5-Series.
+The Cadillac CT6 takes over the top spot as General Motors' luxury and technology flagship sedan.
+Overlapping the slightly smaller CTS in price and style, the CT6 rivals vehicles like the Mercedes-Benz E-Class and BMW 5-Series.

 The CT6 is bigger than the CTS and ATS sedans, but not quite as large as the XTS.
 Its lightweight construction gives it a footprint on par with mid-size sedans from Mercedes-Benz and BMW, but its interior space is closer to the full-size offerings from both automakers.

 The CT6 was new for the 2016 model year.
 A plug-in hybrid version was added halfway through the 2017 model year, and the main change for 2018 was the addition of the SuperCruise option, an advanced version of adaptive cruise control that keeps the car centered in its lane and permits hands-off operation under certain circumstances.
 Other 2018 changes were limited to a more capable Park Assist function and new paint colors.

 Other than the new engine and transmission, five powertrains are offered.
 Three are conventional engines: a 3.6-liter V-6, a turbocharged 2.0-liter inline-4, and a twin-turbocharged 3.0-liter V-6.
 The latter engine generates 404 horsepower and 400 pound-feet of torque.
 All three deliver power through an 8-speed automatic transmission.

 The CT6 Plug-In model uses a high-efficiency version of the 2.0-liter engine paired to a two-motor hybrid transmission similar to that in the Chevrolet Volt, with a 17.6-kilowatt-hour lithium-ion battery pack delivering 31 miles of EPA-rated electric range.
 Total output of the powertrain is also 335 hp, but the battery infringes on trunk space to a considerable degree.
 The plug-in is the only model not made in the U.S.; it's imported in low volumes from China, destined for California and a few other states where plug-in electric cars have proven popular.